JaredBaileyDuke/wheres-waldo/README.md

 ## Training
 ### Data
 #### Overview
-The data was gathered using an iPhone X. The images are of single pages of the book, as capturing 2 pages at one time was too low a resolution for the model to handle.
+The data was gathered using an iPhone X from 2017.
+The images are of single pages of the book, as capturing 2 pages at one time was too low a resolution for the model to handle.

-The images were tiled to allow for input to the model without the reducing the image size to 640x640 and thereby losing valuable pixels.
-The tiles were given overlaps of 40 pixels to help reduce the chance that a character would be split across multiple tiles and missed by the model.
+The images were tiled to allow for input to the model without reducing the image size (to 640x640 pixels) and thereby losing valuable pixels and information.
+The tiles were given overlaps of 40 pixels to help reduce the chance that a character on an image edge would be split across multiple tiles and missed by the model.

 Images were then augmented to allow for rotation at 90, 180, and 270 degrees.
 This simulated a phone not always taking a photo at the desired rotation when used from above and pointing down at the book.
 As well, images were given contrast to simulate different lighting conditions.